Treatment for Autoimmune Hepatitis

 Remission

-With treatment, you may go into remission.
+With treatment, you may experience remission.
 Remission is a period when you don’t have any symptoms and your test results show that your liver is working better and is no longer being damaged.
+Many people with autoimmune hepatitis go into remission.
+If the first medicines doctors prescribe don’t bring on remission, doctors may prescribe other medicines.

-If you are in remission, your doctor may gradually lower the dose of medicines again and may stop the medicines.
 Your doctor will continue to perform routine blood tests for ALT and AST and monitor your symptoms while you are in remission to check for a relapse.
+Your doctor may suggest a repeat liver biopsy to monitor liver damage and guide management.

 Autoimmune hepatitis is often a long-term, if not lifelong, condition.
 Your doctor will need to watch your condition carefully, particularly when treatment is stopped, because the liver damage may return quickly and may be severe.
 Stopping treatment without your doctor’s guidance and monitoring may be very dangerous.